 The nursing curricula are developed and implemented based on the faculty's beliefs about professional nursing education and professional nursing practice, the nature of the client, health, and the environment.
-We believe that in order to meet the current and future needs of the global communities, professional nursing education must prepare graduates to provide therapeutic and culturally congruent care in a variety of settings.

-Professional nursing education encourages the development of caring behaviors, therapeutic communication, social awareness and collaborative skills that facilitate academic and personal development.
-The faculty believes that professional nursing education also prepares learners to be critical thinkers, to make optimal use of educational environments, and to pursue continued education as a goal directed lifelong process.
+We believe that in order to meet the current and future needs of the global communities, a professional nursing education must prepare graduates to provide therapeutic and culturally congruent care in a variety of settings.
+Professional nursing education encourages the development of caring behaviors, therapeutic communication, social awareness, and collaborative skills that facilitate academic and personal development.
+The faculty believes that professional nursing education also prepares learners to think critically, to apply clinical reasoning, to adapt to technological changes, make optimal use of educational environments, and to pursue continued education as a goal-directed, lifelong process.

 Professional nursing practice is dynamic, complex, and integral to the health care system.
 Through evidence-based practice, nurses use research findings to make clinical decisions that facilitate health promotion, disease prevention, and health restoration to clients across the lifespan.
 The demonstration of caring behaviors, therapeutic communication, and culturally congruent care are vital in the provision of client-centered care.
-Professional nursing practice adheres to an established framework of ethical principles, legal regulations, and standards of practice in order to provide high quality, safe and competent care.
+Professional nursing practice adheres to an established framework of ethical principles, legal regulations, and standards of practice in order provide high-quality, safe, and competent care.

-The professional nursing role is not limited to the utilization of the nursing process, but also incorporates technology, research activities, health policies, and clinical leadership in the provision of client care.
-Lifelong education is crucial to professional growth and development.
+The professional nursing role utilizes the nursing process, and incorporates research activities, health policies, information technology, and clinical leadership in caring for the client.
+Thus, lifelong education is crucial to professional growth and development.